Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 ## Flash Swaps

-**Uniswap V2 flash swaps** allow you to withdraw as much as you want of any ERC20 token on Uniswap at no upfront cost and do anything you want with them (execute arbitrary code), provided that by the end of the transaction execution, you either:
+**Uniswap V2 flash swaps** allow you to withdraw as much as you want of any ERC20 token on the Uniswap protocol at no upfront cost and do anything you want with them (execute arbitrary code), provided that by the end of the transaction execution, you either:

 - pay for all ERC20 tokens withdrawn
 - pay for a percentage of ERC20 tokens and return the rest